 Biden, GOP senator to meet as infrastructure deadline looms

 WASHINGTON (AP) — President Joe Biden is set to meet with the top Republican negotiator on infrastructure, Sen. Shelley Moore Capito.
 Time is running out to strike a bipartisan deal.
 A White House official says Biden and the West Virginia senator will meet Wednesday afternoon.
+Senate Republican leader Mitch McConnell said tapping unspent COVID-19 aid is “key” to reaching a deal.
+Biden has already sized up that offer as unworkable.
 The administration says the deadline for a deal is June.
 7. Biden and GOP senators appear to be pulling farther apart as they try to narrow their ideas.
 The president is proposing $1.7 trillion on roads, bridges and other investments.
 The Republicans countered last week with $928 billion.
-Biden has sized up that offer as unworkable.